forta-network/docs/docs/python.md

 # Python SDK

 The Forta Agent Python SDK comes with a set of classes to provide a consistent interface for developers to write their agents.
-There are also some utility functions available for your convenience to do common operations like searching for an event in a transaction receipt.
+There are also some utility functions available for your convenience to do common operations like searching for an event in the transaction logs.
 Check out the Python agents in our [examples repo](https://github.com/forta-protocol/forta-agent-examples) to learn more.

 **NOTE**: while you can write agents in Python, you would still use the Node.js `forta-agent` CLI tool to run the agent